tytydraco/yessleep/out/I_Survived_Because_My_Brother_Once_Made_a_Joke_About_Bathroom_Stalls.md

 The emergency radio got installed two days after.
 I think about that more than I probably should.
 About how close it came, how a piece of equipment sitting in some county warehouse for two extra weeks might have been the difference between Denny calling for help and Denny not getting the chance to.

 I think, too, about my brother, more than I ever expected to.
 I've thought about calling him a hundred times since that night to tell him what his stupid joke on his couch all those years back actually did for me, how it was the only thing in my head clear enough to listen to in the one moment it mattered.
 I haven't called him yet.
 I don't fully know why.
 Maybe because saying it out loud makes it real in a way I'm still not ready for.
-Maybe because some things you only have one word big enough to hold, and mine's never been anything stronger than that one word, and I'm not sure that word is enough for what I'd actually need to tell him.
+Maybe because some things you only have one word big enough to hold, and mine's never been anything stronger than that one word, and I'm not sure that one word is enough for what I'd actually need to tell him.

 All I can really say at the end of it all is…